PDC8/Inbound-Asia-Scripts/README.md

 # Inbound-Asia-Scripts

-### Script using Python beautiful soup to scrap information from websites and packages them
+### Script using Python BeautifulSoup to scrape information from websites and package them